-This article is the first of a two-part series on tithing—in the wake of rebellion occurring in the Seventh-day Adventist Church.
+This article is the first of a three-part series on tithing—in the wake of rebellion occurring in the Seventh-day Adventist Church.

 If the foundations are destroyed what can the righteous do? – Psalm 11:3

 The Adventist Church appears to be on track for a split.
 The symptoms are hard to ignore.

 The recent events playing out at the October GC Annual Council in Battle Creek, followed by the defiant and rebellious response at the NAD meetings in Maryland provide exhibit A.

 For a third time, the representatives of the world church, in the kindest and most civil terms, admonished the Conferences and Unions persisting in ordaining women to cease and desist.

 The response?
 The next day, the NAD issued a defiant letter saying that the Compliance Document was against biblical values and Protestantism, and they were going to “move forward.”
 They were fearful , angry and disappointed.